If used for labour induction, won’t the DILAPAN-S® rods break the waters when being inserted?

 94% of patients evaluated DILAPAN-S® insertion as fully acceptable.
 Thanks to the gentle and gradual cervical ripening process without excessive uterine contractions, most of the patients can relax and sleep (79%).
 Health care professionals often benefit from that and place the product overnight to enable patients to go smoothly through the cervical ripening phase.

 In general, the Bishop Score evaluates 5 parameters - dilation, consistency (softening) and effacement of the cervix, its position and fetal station.
-The aim is to increase the Bishop score over a value of 6 to be able to induce a labor.
+The aim is to increase the Bishop score over a value of 6 to be able to induce a labour.
 In clinical trials, it is not exactly evaluated, which parameter has been changed for how much, but the total score is used and matters.
-That means, it is not so important, which parameter exactly grew for how much, but if the cervical preparation (the total Bishop Score) allows to induce a labor.
+That means, it is not so important, which parameter exactly grew for how much, but if the cervical preparation (the total Bishop Score) allows to induce a labour.
 If we look at dilation and effacement, both are scored by points from 0 to 3 and nowhere is written, that the effacement is more important than the dilation.
 In terms of DILAPAN-S® mode of action; it is true that the main effect of DILAPAN-S® is usually a dilation.
 Second significant effect is softening due to partial reversible dehydration of the cervical tissue.Shortening of the cervix, even if not that significant, also occurs while DILAPAN-S® is in situ.
-Sufficient dilation will allow to proceed ARM (artificial rupture of membranes), which promotes further natural mechanisms of labor, including also the entry of newborn´s head into the cervical canal, which also promotes the final effacement.
+Sufficient dilation will allow to proceed ARM (artificial rupture of membranes), which promotes further natural mechanisms of labour including also the entry of newborn´s head into the cervical canal, which also promotes the final effacement.